noteed/opengl-api/README.md

 ## Directory layout

 - `spec-files` contains the `.spec` and `.tm` files provided by [opengl.org][].
-- `results` contains modified `glext.h` file.
+- `results` contains a modified `glext.h` file.
 This is a `glext.h` header provided by [opengl.org][] with one line modified (the one with the last update date).
-It is used to ensure that opengl-api still generated the same results after refactoring.
+It is used to ensure that opengl-api still generates the same results after refactoring.

 [opengl.org]: http://www.opengl.org/registry/#specfiles